-- Capital Investment and Brokerage Company Ltd/Jordan; of which the Bank owns 100% of its paid in capital of JD 10,000,000 as of 31 December 2010.
-The company was established on 16 May 2005. - National Bank of Iraq (NBI)/Iraq; of which the Bank owns 72.36% of its paid in capital of IQD 50,000,000,000 (JD 30,750,000) as of 31 December 2010.
-National Bank of Iraq was acquired effective 1 January 2005. - Capital Investment Fund Company/Bahrain; of which the Bank owns 100% of its paid in capital of BHD 1,000 (JD 1,888) as of 31 December 2010.
-The purpose of the company is to manage mutual funds and it has not started operations yet.
+- Capital Investment and Brokerage Company Ltd/Jordan; of which the Bank owns 100% of its paid in capital of JD 10,000,000 as of 31 December 2011.
+The company was established on 16 May 2005. - National Bank of Iraq (NBI)/Iraq; of which the Bank owns 72.36% of its paid in capital of IQD 100,000,000,000 (JD 58,438,581) as of 31 December 2011.
+National Bank of Iraq was acquired effective 1 January 2005. - Capital Investment Fund Company/Bahrain; of which the Bank owns 100% of its paid in capital of BHD 1,000 as of 31 December 2011.
+The purpose of the company is to manage mutual funds and it has not started its operations yet.

 The financial statements of the subsidiaries are prepared for the same reporting year as the Bank, using consistent accounting policies.
-If different accounting policies were applied by the subsidiaries, adjustments shall be made on their financial statements in order to comply with those of the Bank.
+If different accounting policies were applied by the subsidiaries, adjustments shall be made to their financial statements in order to comply with those of the Bank.

-Subsidiaries' financial statements are prepared using same accounting policies for the same reporting period as the Bank.
+Subsidiaries' financial statements are prepared using the same accounting policies for the same reporting period as the Bank.

-Subsidiaries are fully consolidated from the date of acquisition, being the date on which the bank obtains control, and continue to be consolidated until the date that such control ceases.
+Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Bank obtains control, and continue to be consolidated until the date that such control ceases.

-Non controlling interests represent the portion of equity and profit or loss not owned by the bank.
+Non controlling interests represent the portion of equity and profit or loss not owned by the Bank.

-In parent company's separate financial statements, investment in subsidiaries is recorded at cost.
+When preparing separate financial statements, investment in subsidiaries is recorded at cost.

-Financial assets held for trading
+Financial assets held for trading (implemented before 1 January 2011)